okfn/opendefinition/source/open-definition-2.0/open-definition-2.0.en.markdown

 ##### 2.2.1 Attribution

-The **license** *may* require distributions of the work to include attribution of contributors, rights holders, sponsors and creators as long as any such prescriptions are not onerous.
+The **license** *may* require distributions of the work to include attribution of contributors, rights holders, sponsors, and creators as long as any such prescriptions are not onerous.

 ##### 2.2.2 Integrity